softeng-feup/open-cx-o-bando-dos-quatro/README.md

 ### Test Plan:

-To understand if we have a viable product we need a need a way to validate the features we are selling.
+To understand if we have a viable product we need a way to validate the features we are selling.
 Our product deals with navigation on a conference and the ability for conference organizers to map their own venue, with very little costs, so with unit testing this becomes very difficult.
 However, acceptance testing using **Gherkin** is very useful to prove we have found solutions to the problems specified on our **User Stories**.
 You can find these tests on our [Trello](https://trello.com/b/m0GrAXGv/user-stories-esof) board.

 On the other hand, some tests can be deducted easily.
 * When a new conference is added to the **website** its information should accessible on the **App**.
 We are talking about the nodes that mark each point in the graph, its edges, and the Photosphere's display when a user read an **NFC** tag.